-Open data could help to accelerate the development of smart cities by connecting the people most capable of creating smart solutions with the data needed to generate and support them.
+Open data could help to accelerate the development of smart cities by connecting the people most capable of creating smart city solutions with the data needed to generate and support them.

 What is Open Data?